 Covid-19 update.
 AVD can now provide this service remotely using several different methods depending on your meetings specific needs.

 The process of Simultaneous Interpretation is termed ‘Interpretation’ as it is concerned with the true meaning of the communication rather than a ‘translation’ (a literal conversion) which can lose meaning, hence the phrase ‘Lost in Translation’.
 Interpretation seeks to prevent any loss in meaning.
 The service is also quite often referred to, some what erroneously, as ‘Sim Trans’.

 Simultaneous interpretation is carried out by real people!
 Interpreters are not expected to be replaced by machine translation at any time soon, as computers have difficulty in coping with humour, sarcasm and physical gesture.
 Google Translate, though very clever, is no substitute.
 The interpreter listens to what is being said and at the same time renders what they hear orally in to their specialist language.

 Your interpreters are the most important element of any simultaneous interpretation service.
 There is no substitute for a good, time-served conferencing interpreter.

 Simultaneous interpreting is another skill-level up from consecutive interpreting, so only qualified interpreters should be used.
-The success of your congress is heavily dependent on you being able to understand each other and as such it is a false economy to put a novice interpreter in a booth.
+The success of your congress is heavily dependent on you being able to understand each other and as such it is a false economy to use a novice interpreter.
 Interpreting is a very skilled and intensive job and so interpreters work in teams of two for each language.

 AVD can help you source interpreters from a number of agencies with whom we have worked in the past.